autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 - Prefer single-threaded performance over higher cores count.
 A comparison of single-threaded performance can be found [here](https://www.cpubenchmark.net/singleThread.html).

 **Storage**:
-- An NVMe SSD of 1 TB.
+- An NVMe SSD of 300 GB.
 In general, the latency is more important than the throughput.

 **Memory**:
 - 16 GB.